steenk/tripledollar/README.md

 # Namespaces

-The default namespace HTML, and the namespaces for SVG, and XLINK are built in, but there is also a way to add your own namespace.
+The default namespace HTML and the namespaces for SVG and XLINK are built in, but there is also a way to add your own namespace.
 Use `$$$.namespace(name, [uri])` to handle namespaces.
-With just the name as parameter, the function returns the URI if the namespace exists.
-By passing both name and an URI a new namespace is added.
+With just the name as a parameter, the function returns the URI if the namespace exists.
+By passing both name and a URI a new namespace is added.
 Here is an example.

 ```
 $$$.namespace('td', 'http://tripledollar.net');